 Removing breast implants can be complicated.
 The skin and tissues stretch and expand to accommodate the implant, and once they are removed, your breasts may look a little deflated.
-One option for restoring breast shape after implant removal is a breast lift, a surgical procedure that repositions the breast tissues to create a more youthful contour and placement of the breasts.
+One option for restoring breast shape after implant removal is a breast lift, a type of cosmetic surgery procedure that repositions the breast tissues to create a more youthful contour and placement of the breasts.
 A newer option that shows great promise for restoring breast volume after explant surgery uses excess body fat harvested from other spots in the body to build up breast volume.
-This procedure is called fat transfer.
+This procedure is called fat transfer and breast explant with fat transfer.

 Are you considering breast implant removal?
-Keep reading to learn about fat transfer and explant surgery.
+Keep reading to learn about breast explant with fat transfer surgery.

 Why Would I Ever Want to Replace My Breast Implants?